JetBrains/Exposed/documentation-website/Writerside/topics/Table-Definition.md

 //          "name" VARCHAR(50) NOT NULL
 //      )

-// Some databases, like H2, fold unquoted names to upper case
+// Some databases, like H2, fold unquoted names to upper case.
 // To keep case-sensitivity, manually quote the provided argument object Cities : Table("\"all_cities\"") {
     val id = integer("id")